Skip to content

 2. Add a “Maintenance Fee” monthly sponsorship tier at $10 with this text:

-The Maintenance Fee is required for anyone using this project as
+The Maintenance Fee is required for anyone with annual gross revenue of at least US$10,000 who

 Optionally, you may consider adding additional tiers so larger organizations pay a higher fee than smaller organizations.
 For example, you could add the following three tiers based on the size of the organization: